LiqunZhao/Neural-ordinary-differential-equations-based-Lyapunov-Barrier-Actor-Critic-NLBAC/README.md

   <img src="pic/NN(1.1023)_NODE(0.0012)_compare_modify.png" width="400" />
 </p>

-**Simulated Car Following:** In this environment, lacking the prior knowledge about whether the system is control-affine or not, we directly use a single network to represent $\mathcal{F}$ to model the dynamics through Neural ODEs.
+**Car Following:** In this environment, lacking the prior knowledge about whether the system is control-affine or not, we directly use a single network to represent $\mathcal{F}$ to model the dynamics through Neural ODEs.
 The test result is illustrated below, where the mean squared error of the NODEs-based model, computed using the PyTorch `nn.MSELoss` function, is 0.3682, and the mean squared error of the common NN-based model computed in the same way is 1.5534.
 <p align="center">
   <img src="pic/Comparison_NODE_NN_simulatedcars.png" width="400" />
 </p>